 Prologue: Unsettling News

 Nash rubbed his hands over his face and raked them through his spikey blond highlighted hair.
 “Seriously, Sam,” he said as he plopped down on the sofa.
-“How can you stay so calm, with the wedding only a month away?”
+“How can you stay so calm, with the wedding only three weeks away?”

 “Isn’t that the wedding planner’s job?
 To do all the worrying for us?”
 But Sam knew better.
 Harley, their wedding planner, was also Nash’s best friend.
 Although abundantly competent, Harley was high strung and tended to run every little status detail by Nash.

 “He’s great, but no, worrying still falls under the grooms’ jurisdiction.”
 Nash’s grass green eyes twinkled as he heaved an exaggerated sigh and placed the back of his hand against his forehead in a teasing display of faux-dramatics.
 “I guess I’ll just have to agonize enough for both of us.”

 “No…” Sam grinned and leaned over to kiss Nash’s furrowed brow, then his nose, then finally his lips before coming up for air to add, “Nobody needs to worry.
 Or you can let my mother do it for us if you think someone must.”

 “Your mother is a peach.
 I adore your mother.
 Can I adopt her?”

 “I think she’d love anybody who makes you happy.”